 Whether Calor or Mains gas, it is a legal requirement for holiday cottage owners to obtain a 'Landlord Gas Safety Certificate' carried out by a Gas Safe engineer annually, we would recommend

 For Calor Gas ref-fills or to set up new storage tanks or the supply of Calor cookers

 We would recommend that you obtain a 5 year periodic electrical certificate for your holiday let, and arrange for all portable electrical items PAT tested annual.

 Make sure all flues and chimneys are swept at least annually and keep the receipt or certificate.
 Visually check the condition of log burner flue seals and arrange for repairs of you feel they may need resealing.
 An air vent in an external wall in the same room as the log burner should be in place, and a carbon monoxide alarm as mentioned above.
 If you intend letting your property to families we would suggest that you supply a fire guard to open fires and log burners.

-Landlord Direct will help you write a fire risk assessment for your holiday let if it is a standard holiday cottage this should be a straight forward matter. firstname.lastname@example.org
+Landlord Direct will write a fire risk assessment for your holiday let if managed by us cottage this should be a straight forward matter. firstname.lastname@example.org

 Holiday let property must have a specialist insurance policy in place, general buy to let insurance is unlikely to cover the holiday let 'short stay' use.
 There are therefore specialist insurance brokers out there who are set up to secure you the correct insurance policy on good terms.
 Apart from insuring the actual fabric of the building, these policies protect cottage owners against Public Liability claims, absolutely essential when you have paying guests staying.